Skb111/Skb111/README.md

 - 👋 Hi, I’m @Skb111(sadiq kabir)
 - 👀 I’m interested in ...web dev(frontend/backend)
 - 🌱 I’m currently working with ...
 JavaScript,php and mysql
-- 💞️ I’m looking to collaborate on ... experience willing to stress my brain
+- 💞️ I’m looking to collaborate on ... willing to stress my brain
 - 📫 How to reach me ...+2348132606446

 <!---